actions/stale/README.md

 **Statistics:**
 If the logs are enabled, you can also enable the statistics log which will be visible at the end of the logs once all issues were processed.
 This is very helpful to have a quick understanding of the whole stale workflow.
-Set `enable-statistics` to `true` in your workflow configuration file.
+Set [enable-statistics](#enable-statistics) to `true` in your workflow configuration file.

 **Dry-run:**
-You can run this action in debug only mode (no actions will be taken on your issues and pull requests) by passing `debug-only` to `true` as an argument to the action.
+You can run this action in debug only mode (no actions will be taken on your issues and pull requests) by passing [debug-only](#debug-only) to `true` as an argument to the action.

 **More operations:**
-You can increase the maximum number of operations per run by passing `operations-per-run` to `1000` for example which will help you to handle more operations in a single stale workflow run.
+You can increase the maximum number of operations per run by passing [query-operations-per-run](#query-operations-per-run) and [mutation-operations-per-run](#mutation-operations-per-run) to `1000` for example which will help you to handle more operations in a single stale workflow run.
-If the `debug-only` option is enabled, this is very helpful because the workflow will (almost) never reach the GitHub API rate, and you will be able to deep-dive into the logs.
+If the [debug-only](#debug-only) option is enabled, this is very helpful because the workflow will still count and limit the number of operations per run to avoid to reach the GitHub API rate, but will not perform the calls.

 **Job frequency:**
 You could change the cron job frequency in the stale workflow to run the stale workflow more often.